alexriley/Cache2SSD/README.md

 CACHE=/SSDcache/
 '

-If directories are specified in command line arguments and a file, the command line arguments are used.
+If directories are specified in command line arguments and in a file, the command line arguments are used.

 My usage case:
 I have a 60GB SSD and a 1TB HDD for my files.
-I keep my steam library on the HDD and cache the games which I play to the SSD.
+I keep my steam library on the HDD and move the games which I play to the SSD.

 Notes:
 Run the script in python3 - not python2.
 Ubuntu uses python2 for python *.py by default.